ertkjern/fuss-rating/README.md

 The app can be found and used at [https://ertkjern.com/fuss](https://ertkjern.com/fuss).

-After you have played a new match, you can register a winner and a looser.
+After you have played a new match, you can register a winner and a loser.
 Then the system will calculate a rating based on the rating between the two players.

 You can easily create matches and register fake ratings.